martin2250/vUSBnRF24/README.md

 # vUSBnRF24
 a USB adapter for the popular (and cheap!)
 NRF24L01+ module

-please not that with the current software, only clients with AA enabled or RX_PW set to DYNPD can receive transmissions from the dongle
+please note that with the current software, only clients with AA enabled or RX_PW set to DYNPD can receive transmissions from the dongle